-NJ company filling toilet paper void – as it rebuilds from devastating fire
+NJ company filling toilet paper void – a year after devastating fire destroyed factory

 That’s because Marcal Paper – in business for nearly 90 years – makes toilet paper, a suddenly valuable commodity that has been in short supply since Americans were urged to stay home to avoid catching the potentially deadly bug.

-NorthJersey.com reported the factory is now running 24 hours a day, seven days a week, producing 170 tons of paper towels and toilet paper daily.
+The factory is now running 24 hours a day, seven days a week, producing 170 tons of paper towels and toilet paper daily, according to NorthJerseycom.

 DC FIREFIGHTER TESTS POSITIVE FOR CORONAVIRUS, MORE THAN 60 OTHERS SELF-QUARANTINE, OFFICIALS SAY